pomerantsev/accented/packages/accented/README.md

 * The data attribute that’s added to elements with issues (default: `data-accented`).
 * The custom element that encapsulates the button and dialog attached to each element with issues (default: `accented-container`).
 * The CSS cascade layer containing page-wide Accented-specific styles (default: `accented`).
+* The prefix for some of the CSS custom properties used by Accented (default: `--accented-`).

 **Example:**